Vova12344weq/SillyTavern-Telegram-Connector/README.md

 ## Important Notes
 - **Telegram Limit**: Messages are capped at 4096 characters.
 Set "Max Response Length" in SillyTavern to avoid cutoffs.
 - **Group Chats**: Works in groups; bot responds to @mentions or session commands.
-- **Testing**: This is a work-in-progress fork.
+- **Testing**: This is a work-in-progress version.
 Test in a private group first.

+---

+## Configuration Tips
+In `config.js`, you can customize the prefix for user messages in multiplayer mode.
+The prefix helps the AI distinguish between players.
+Possible formats include:
+- `<User>: ...` (e.g., `<Alice>: Hello!`)
+- `User: ...` (e.g., `Alice: Hello!`)
+- `[User]: ...` (e.g., `[Alice]: Hello!`)

+The AI's understanding of prefixes can vary by model:
+- `<User>: ...` has about 80% chance of being well-understood, as it resembles common XML/HTML tags.
+- `User: ...` has about 70% chance, as it's simple and similar to chat logs.
+- `[User]: ...` has about 60% chance, as brackets can sometimes be misinterpreted as special characters.

+Experiment frequently with different formats to find the best variant for your specific AI model, as performance depends on the model's training data and context handling.

 ---